Atlanta Wrongful Death Lawyers

 There must be a causal relationship between the breach of duty and the victim’s death.
 The defendant’s negligence must contribute significantly to the victim’s death.

 The victim’s death must cause measurable losses or damages.
-The types of damages may include medical expenses, funeral and burial expenses, or lost income.
+The damages may include medical expenses, funeral and burial expenses, or lost income.

 How Long Do I Have to File a Wrongful Death Claim?